11 Huge Streaming Trends 2023-2026

 However, new compression techniques aren't the only new technology on the horizon.

-Another highly important development that's being rolled out in 2021 is 5G mobile data.
+Another highly important development that's being rolled out right now is 5G mobile data.

 5G promises to vastly increase bandwidth and responsiveness, with speeds up to 20 times faster than 4G.